Tracking vs. Monitoring: Key Differences Explained

 When you track employees, you look at things like when they come to work and what they do each day.
 You can see this information using ID cards and computer programs that count work hours.

 On the flip side, when you watch employees, you can see everything they do on their computers.
-This includes what websites they visit and what files they work on.
-Companies use special software to do this.
+This includes online activities and what files they work on.
+Companies use employee monitoring solutions to do this.

 Both tracking and watching help employers know if workers are doing their jobs well.
 But they work in different ways and tell you different things about how people work.